Gimlet at Cavendish House

 Time Out says

 The 1920s architecture of the Cavendish House building carries through to the interiors, delivered by Sydney design house ACME.
-Art deco flourishes, marble countertops, chandeliers and leather booths combine to create a nostalgic bistro look – a conscious nod towards the clubby dining rooms of London and New York.
+Art deco flourishes, marble countertops, chandeliers and leather booths combine to create a nostalgic bistro look – a conscious nod towards the clubby dining rooms of Chicago.

 But this is, first and foremost, a cocktail bar, as the name and layout remind you.
 The black-and-gold marble bar is both the focal point of the space and its primary showpiece, with the dining area wrapping around it and extending to the upstairs level.
 Adjoining the bar is the open kitchen, which turns out snacky appetisers to accompany your drinks, as well as lunch and dinner daily.
 On weekends there’s an added brunch service, plus live music in the afternoons.